AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 ### content :
 ![[Pasted image 20250729125358.png]]

-anything in `.NET` his root its an object .
+anything in `.NET` his root its an object as JS.

 why `int` has a blue color and `object` has a green ?
 → `int` is alias name for `Int32`.
 → `short` is alias name for `Int16`.
 → `long` is alias name for `Int64` .

+==so the alias name has a blue color.==

 --------------------------------------
 ### implicit conversion :

-change variable data type from one to another automatically .
+**implicit conversion** : change variable data type from one to another automatically .

 STL (strongly typed language) some rules apply on data types.
 → can't store integer in string